Pamroni/baseball-model/README.md

 2. `source ./.venv/bin/activate` or for windows, `.\.venv\scripts\activate`
 3. `pip install -r requirements.txt`

+Of note, there's quite a few requirements.
+These are required to have properly working XGBoost and Torch based NN

 ## Generating Data
 Features can be updated and modified in the respective files:
 - `data/batting.py` for batting data